beehive-lab/TornadoVM/assembly/src/docs/8_PROFILER.md

 * COPY_IN_TIME: OpenCL timers for copy in (host to device)
 * COPY_OUT_TIME: OpenCL timers for copy out (device to host)
 * TOTAL_KERNEL_TIME: It is the sum of all OpenCL kernel timers.
-For example, if a task-schedule contains 2 tasks, this timers reports the sum of execution of the two kernels.
+For example, if a task-schedule contains 2 tasks, this timer reports the sum of execution of the two kernels.
-* TOTAL_BYTE_CODE_GENERATION: time spent is the Tornado bytecode generation
+* TOTAL_BYTE_CODE_GENERATION: time spent in the Tornado bytecode generation
 * TOTAL_TASK_SCHEDULE_TIME: Total execution time.
-It contains all the timers
+It contains all timers
-* TOTAL_GRAAL_COMPILE_TIME: Total compilation with Graal
+* TOTAL_GRAAL_COMPILE_TIME: Total compilation with Graal (from Java to OpenCL C)
 * TOTAL_DRIVER_COMPILE_TIME: Total compilation with the driver (once the OpenCL C code is generated, the time that the driver takes to generate the final binary, such as the PTX for NVIDIA).